microsoft/mixed-reality-extension-sdk/packages/sdk/src/types/runtime/assets/assets-v2.md

 (glTF) for assets.
 This proposal does not have separate unload APIs for these two cases.
-Instead, during synchronization, the adapter will examine which assets are loaded at sync time, send a container load request if at least one asset from that container is still live, then send unloads for all the unused ones.
+Instead, during synchronization, the adapter will examine which assets are loaded at sync time, send a container load request if at least one asset from that container is still loaded, then send unloads for all the other assets.
 This is processor-inefficient, but maintains API focus on the concept of assets.

 An alternative to the above would be to modify `AssetManager.loadGltf` to allow the